 A CMS gives you some control over your documents, but it is not granular enough to achieve the functionality that we previously mentioned.
 A CCMS provides this granular control because content is created in the form of components.

 What is a Component?

-A component is a chunk of structured content (learn more about structured content) of any length that is independent and self-contained.
+A component is a chunk of structured content of any length that is independent and self-contained.
 A component can be a single word, a series of paragraphs, an image, or a video.